GoofyAhhSilly/GoofyAhhSilly/README.md

   <ul>
     <li><strong>Don't involve or drag me into things I am not involved with.
 IDC about drama.</strong></li>
-    <li><strong>I don't fw harassment of any kind.</strong> So if someone on my friend list does something weird, you can inform me, but don’t harass/attack me over it; I am NOT responsible for the actions of others.</li>
+    <li><strong>I don't fw harassment of any kind.</strong> So if someone on my friend list does something weird, you can inform me but don’t harass/attack me over it; I am NOT responsible for the actions of others.</li>
     <li><strong>Minors DNI.</strong> I don’t interact with anyone under (17+).
 If I find out you’re a minor, you’re getting blocked, no discussion.</li>
     <li><strong>I perma-block/hide people freely.</strong> If I don’t like you for WHATEVER reason, you’re gone and I'm moving on with my life.
 I don’t owe you my time or energy and I refuse to engage with people who annoy me.</li>
     <li><strong>I am NOT American.</strong> I'm Slavic (Eastern European), and I do NOT care about American culture, social norms, or politics.
 If you think everyone should conform/courtesy to your standards, LGBTQ+ included, then DNI.
 Nobody should be deprived of their opinion rights just because it doesn't benefit you.
 (The only exception to this is if the opposing party is actively harassing/harming you physically.)</li>